 The term “ex-works” refers to the responsibility of the supplier to make the items available at their warehouse, plant, or factory.
 The seller’s responsibility is fulfilled once the goods become available at the warehouse.

-After that, you as the buyer have to collect all the goods from the warehouse and get them cleared via customs.
+After that, you, as the buyer, have to collect all the goods from the warehouse and get them cleared via customs.
 It is also under a buyer’s responsibility to take care of all the administrative work related to the export.
 As a result, the supplier is only obligated to the bare minimum in this contract.
-The buyer is responsible for handling and paying for the customs, clearance, logistics, and insurance for the international transportation.
+The buyer is responsible for handling and paying for the customs, clearance, logistics, and insurance for international transportation.

 2. Supplier

 These days, shopping platforms like AliExpress and Alibaba are goldmines for Amazon sellers.
-They’re simple to use, and you can find a lot of suppliers to order your products in bulk.
-However, Amazon is also a good place to look for suppliers.
-Look up the names of the most popular ones, check out their star ratings, and give them a try.
+They’re simple to use, and you can find many suppliers to order your products in bulk.
+However, Amazon is also an excellent place to look for suppliers.
+Our advice would be to look up the names of the most popular ones, check out their star ratings, and try them.

 3. Freight Forwarder

-A freight forwarder is an agent who is responsible for moving your goods on your behalf to the shipping port.
-The agent is responsible to get your products from the warehouse and take them to the port.
-The freight forwarder needs to make sure that the products are safe from the time they are picked up from the supplier until they are delivered to the location specified by you. .
+This term might be new, but let us help you understand it.
+A freight forwarder is basically an agent who is responsible for moving your goods on your behalf to the shipping port.
+The agent is responsible for getting your products from the warehouse and taking them to the port.
+The freight forwarder needs to make sure that the products are safe from the time they are picked up from the supplier until they are delivered to the location specified by you.

-In a nutshell, it’s a business that receives and transports commodities on behalf of other businesses.
-Sellers pay freight forwarders to pick up their products from the suppliers and deliver them to the port.
+In summary, a freight forwarder is a business that receives and transports commodities on behalf of other businesses.
+Sellers pay freight forwarders to pick up their products from suppliers and deliver them to the port.

 UPS Supply Chain Solutions, Maersk, DHL Supply Chain, Global Forwarding, DB Schenker Logistics, and Kuehne + Nagel are all common freight forwarders for e-commerce sellers.
-If you go for some smaller Freight Forwarders, it is essential to check out their references.
+If you are looking for some smaller freight forwarders, it is essential to check out their references.

 4. Free on Board (FOB)

-The term “Free on Board” refers to the supplier’s responsibility for delivering the goods to the originating port and onboarding them.
+The term “Free on Board” refers to the supplier’s responsibility to deliver the goods to the originating port and onboard them.
 After the products are loaded, the risk and cost of the cargo are transferred to the buyer from the supplier.
-The supplier, on the other hand, must arrange whatever’s necessary for export clearance.
-After that, the responsibility of the cargo goes into the hands of the buyer.
-The buyer is responsible to pay for the freight transport, insurance, bill of lading, as well as unloading.
+On the other hand, the supplier must arrange whatever’s necessary for export clearance.
+After that, the responsibility for the cargo goes into the hands of the buyer.
+The buyer is responsible for paying for the freight transport, insurance, bill of lading, as well as unloading.

 5. Free Carrier (FCA)